Home » Blog » Recipes » Entrees » Quick and Easy Canned Salmon Impossible Pie

 1. Preheat oven to 375.
 Spray a 9 inch deep-dish glass pie plate or quiche dish with cooking spray.

 2. This recipe calls for one cup of original Bisquick Mix, New Bisquick (without palm oil) or a bulk store generic brand.
 You can also make your own substitute at home.
-Just sift together one cup all-purpose white flour, 1 ½ teaspoon baking powder and ¼ teaspoon salt.
+Just sift together one cup all-purpose white flour, 1 ½ tsp baking powder and ¼ teaspoon salt.
 Cut 1 Tablespoon butter or shortening into the flour with pastry cutter or two knives.

 3. Beat Bisquick (or homemade flour mixture), milk, sour cream, eggs and dill with an electric mixer in a small bowl until well-blended.